lyqht/scrollbar-playground/README.md

 This project is created for you to learn about different parts of the scrollbar that you can change to alter its appearance.
 Go to the [website](https://lyqht.github.io/scrollbar-playground/) and play with it 🧡

-I have written an article [here](https://esteetey.dev/make-your-website-stand-out-with-a-custom-scrollbar) for a further explanation on the CSS rules for styling the scrollbar.
+An article is written [here](https://esteetey.dev/make-your-website-stand-out-with-a-custom-scrollbar) for a further explanation on the CSS rules for styling the scrollbar.

 ## Features